-As Slovenia takes on the Presidency of the European Council, CEC European Managers highlights the need to walk the talk on its political priorities for the six months to come.
+As Slovenia takes on the Presidency of the Council of the European Union, CEC European Managers highlights the need to walk the talk on its political priorities for the six months to come.
 Amid criticisms of the Slovenian government for the non-respect of the rule of law and human rights, including of LGBTIQ people, a renewed attention must be put onto concrete measures to protect EU values and rights in all EU member states.
 The application of human rights and the rule of law is non-negotiable.

 “The EU now has to make choice.
 Do we manage to come to a shared vision on updating our democracy and economy for the good of all of our citizens or do we let some EU Member States slip into authoritarianism and new geopolitical dependencies?
 The EU is in the first place a community of values, rights and principles.
 Their respect is a fundamental legal obligation, and if their violation is ascertained, then the EU should act” commented Maxime Legrand.

 CEC European Managers calls for a new dialogue, also through the upcoming Conference on the Future of Europe, on democratic values, European cohesion, and our development vision.
 Some governments display behaviours damaging EU rights, interests and democracy.
 The EU has to be credible in protecting its most fundamental values.
 Unfortunately, the EU has failed to deliver on many of the needs and expectations of the citizens of Member States that have joined after 2004.